This post may contain affiliate links. See my disclosure policy.

 - Got extras?
 You can freeze pancakes!
 Heat them up in the microwave or a toaster.

 Did I cover it all?
-Are you ready to make vegan pancakes, aka your new favorite indulgent breakfast?
+Are you ready to make your new favorite sweet breakfast?
 Let’s go!

 Fluffy Vegan Pancakes